Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Numerical analyses of driven Josephson junction and diode characteristics

-To begin with, since a well-defined topological phase is essential for our JJ model to obtain a finite JC, we highlight the inevitable role of periodic driving in enhancing the topological characteristics of the system in a driven scenario.
+To begin with, since a well-defined topological phase is essential for our Josephson junction model to obtain a finite Josephson current, we highlight the inevitable role of chemical potential ($\mu$) in enhancing the topological characteristics of the system in a driven scenario.
 Fig.~\ref{fig:driven_spectrum_vs_mu} represents the quasienergy spectrum as a function of \( \mu \), with the Floquet frequency ($\omega$) set as \( \omega = 3 \).
-The figure clearly describes the emergence of both the MZMs (which persist up to \( \mu = 0.9 \), marked by the blue line) and the MPMs (existing in the range $0.6<\mu<2.3$, marked by red lines).
+The figure clearly describes the emergence of both the Majorana zero-modes (MZMs) (which persist up to \( \mu = 0.9 \), marked by the blue line) and the Majorana $\pi$-modes (MPMs) (existing in the range $0.6\leq\mu<2.3$, marked by red lines).
+Interestingly, unlike hitherto reported findings~\cite{SanJose2014,Cayao2017,Cayao2018} where the Majorana modes localized across the weak link could hybridize at specific values of \( \phi \), our model exhibits no such hybridization, ascertaining the unambiguous existence of the Majorana modes.
+However, it is true that the hybridization of the inner Majoranas (in the vicinity of the QD) depends on the two relative length scales, namely the Majorana localization length ($l_M$) and SC length ($l_S$) of the two KCs~\cite{Cayao2017}.
+The overlap of two inner Majorana modes being proportional to $e^{-l_S/l_M}=e^{-N_sa/l_M}$~\cite{Gangadharaiah2011}, the hybridization between them is precluded in the limit $l_S\gg l_M$ (as it holds for our case).
+This supports the robustness of these Majorana modes, ensuring that the persistence of a finite Josephson current depends entirely on their survival.

 The presence of such localized edge states can be further validated by examining the probability distribution profile of the Majorana modes across the entire system, which we consider to be of length \( L = 4N_s + 4 \).
-Fig.~\ref{fig:driven_probability} explicitly depicts the probability distribution of the \( \pi \)-modes at \( \mu = 1 \), revealing the existence of four MPMs.
+Fig.~\ref{fig:driven_probability} explicitly depicts the probability distribution of the \( \pi \)-modes at \( \mu = 1 \), revealing the existence of four MPMs (also true for MZMs).
 Among them, two resemble conventional MPMs, localized at the two ends of the chain, while the remaining two are confined at the interfaces of the QD.
-A similar localization pattern can also be observed for the MZMs as well (however not shown here).
-Interestingly, unlike hitherto reported findings~\cite{SanJose2014,Cayao2017,Cayao2018} where the Majorana modes localized across the weak link could hybridize at specific values of \( \phi \), our model exhibits no such hybridization, ascertaining the unambiguous existence of the MPMs.
-This supports the robustness of these MPMs, ensuring that the persistence of a finite JC is entirely dictated by their survival.